SnehaHerle/my-first-blog/README.md

 You should have Python, Django and git installed in your machine.

 # Setup And Deployment
-1. To Get Started, Fork this repository to your GitHub account.
+1. To Get Started, fork this repository to your GitHub account.

 2. Clone the forked repo from your account using: